The 5G impact on healthcare is still years away, but it promises a disruption so great, healthcare CIOs need to start for it now.

 How costly will 5G be to healthcare organizations?

-Menezes: Mobile service carriers have provided little to no insight into how they plan to price 5G services, beyond the limited examples now available from their initial commercial deployments of consumer-oriented 5G service in select markets.
-It's likely that rather than simply making 5G available under current service plan structures for users with 5G devices, carriers will use a variety of pricing mechanisms based on the type of service (fixed location, mobile, IoT, et cetera); type of device; and type of application performance (throughput, latency) that the user requires.
+Menezes: Mobile service carriers have provided little to no insight into how they to price 5G services, beyond the limited examples now available from their initial commercial deployments of consumer-oriented 5G service in select markets.
+It's likely that rather than simply making 5G available under current service structures for users with 5G devices, carriers will use a variety of pricing mechanisms based on the type of service (fixed location, mobile, IoT, et cetera); type of device; and type of application performance (throughput, latency) that the user requires.

 Realistically, how long will it be before 5G becomes widely available?